adeiftech/adeiftech/README.md

 - 👋 Hi, I’m @adeiftech
-- 👀 I’m interested in web development and data science
+- 👀 I’m interested in web development (PHP,FLASK,ASP.NET) and data science (Python ML/analysis)
 - 🌱 I’m currently into Python based coding
-- 💞️ I’m looking to collaborate on Web App
+- 💞️ I’m looking to collaboration or a Job on Web App
 - 📫 I can be reach on telegram (+2348132647232) and Twitter (@Bararchet)

 <!---